-Despite its intuitive construction, the first-choice research design may fail to extract a random assignment.
+While the first-choice research design is intuitive, this design may fail to extract a random assignment.
 Consider the following example.

 Example 1.
 There are applicants 1, 2, 3, and schools A and B with the following preferences and priorities: